Oxyotl/Project-potrfolio-2/README.md

 ## Features

 ## Testing
--  errors found when using [W3C validator](https://validator.w3.org)
+- No errors found, only a few warnings reagarding the absence of an h2-h6, but it was a developer choice[W3C validator](https://validator.w3.org)
--  errors found when using [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
+- NO errors found when using [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
 -  errors found when using [JSHint](https://jshint.com/)

 ## Deployment